ttompk/sar_pccc/README.md

 ## Usage

-- Enter the boat's name, type, and length in the provided fields.
+- Enter details about the vessel, such as the boat's name, type, and length in the provided fields.
+- Enter details about the operator.
+- Select the optional safety devices that are on board.
+Note, optional safety devices, such as a VHF radio can impact the number of required safety devices.
 - The application will display the required safety devices based on the input.
-- Confirm the presence of safety devices using the radio buttons.
+- The user confirms the presence of safety devices using checkboxes and togle switches.
 - Add any notes in the designated section.
-- Click the "Pass" or "Fail" button to record the inspection result, with the option to provide a failure reason.
+- Select whether the vessel passes or fails the inspection and press the 'File Report' button to save the resport to the database.
+A password is required to do so.

 ## Contributing